SUNSET OF FURMANKIND

 Commander Holden led the Adirondack Furs along a corridor where most of them had never been.
 Having spent several weeks in weightlessness, they had all become so accustomed to maneuvering through the air that they were able to follow her in a double-file row without bumping into one another despite their various body sizes and shapes, along with the small luggage bags they carried with them.
 There were several junctions in the corridor along the way, but at the end was a chamber similar to the one they had first come through after disembarking from the space plane.
 Holden stopped beside a grey-haired man in green coveralls waiting beside a large pressure door and then turned an easy pirouette so that she could face her entourage with a smile.

 “Well folks, I must say it has been an interesting six weeks having you as our guests, but other than a couple of bumps here and there, you have been a good group.
 I can only hope that those who come after you are as well-behaved.”
-When she said this, her eyes had flickered over each person in the group, her gaze pausing briefly on Jon and Travis' faces.
+When she said this, her eyes had flickered over each person in the group, her gaze pausing briefly on the faces of Jon and Travis.

 “You still have another week with us on Sebra, but now you will be staying in the earth-normal E-Gee section of the station, which is just beyond this door.
 Since that area of Sebra was designed primarily as an orbiting convention center, research facility and a slip-drive transfer station, you will find a completely different look and feel to the place than what you've grown accustomed to here in my section.
 There are three hotel chains, restaurants, a digital theatre, convention halls and a shopping district.
 Your Institute funding has provided hotel rooms and meals for you just as you have had since you arrived, but if you wish to indulge in any of the other establishments I have just named, you will be required to pay for them out of your own personal accounts just as you would on any other trip you might take.”